 Islamic doctrine contains three sapient species that are creations of Allah - humans, angels and jinn.
 I'd assume the Egyptian gods fall into the latter category: powerful spirits capable of miraculous feats/magic, but ultimately subservient to the one true God.

-Actually, the earliest sections of the Bible (which are by extension parts of Judaism and Islam) don't deny the existence of other gods; they simply claim that their god (Yahweh) is the ultimate God of the universe.
+Actually, the earliest sections of the Bible (which are by extension parts of Judaism, Christianity and Islam) don't deny the existence of other gods; they simply claim that God (Yahweh) is the ultimate God of the universe and these other supernatural beings are below Him in power and benevolence.

 That missionary needs his own movie, he must have done something that impressed the underworld out of them.
 In the present movies they mostly attack without a word.